develax/RazorExpress/docs/overview.md

 ### Code blocks
 *Razor-Express code blocks* start with `@` symbol just like *expressions*.
 But unlike expressions code blocks are enclosed by `{}` and JavaScript code result inside code blocks isn't rendered (unless you do it explicitly via `Html.render` or other methods).

 Code blocks and expressions share the same scope which is limited to one compiled view template.
 This means that a normal view and a partial view that is rendered within that view have different scopes.
 Although a normal view compiled template also includes `_viewStart.raz` templates if they exists.
 Any section's sope is the scope of its view.
-That is, any variable value calculated in a code block as well as any other JavaScript language definition is available within that's view scope later in expressions or other code blocks.
+That is, any variable value calculated in a code block as well as any other JavaScript language definition is available within that's view scope later in expressions or other code blocks:

 ```HTML+Razor
 @function checkLeapYear(year)